Our Lady of the Annunciation - Bishop Eton

 b.
 Music Fund

-An application for money to cover the cost of extra soloists, music and other expenses had been received from Andrew Sharples
+An application for money to cover the cost of extra soloists, music and other expenses had been received from the parish organist AS.

 Action: further thought was necessary and discussion to be held.
 The desirability of making more use of unpaid musicians from the parish to be raised (AC/DM)